delinuxco/AudioConversionScripts/README.md

  * 44 = 44100
  * 48 = 48000

+ To encode files in .m4a, ffmpeg will need to have *libfdk_aac* enabled/compiled.

  NOTE: the origial files will be deleted, so ALWAYS work with copies of original files.

 ---------------------